by Jonas E. Alexis

 But what is the ideology that Singer has been teaching eager young students at Princeton for the better part of seventeen years?
 Infanticide and euthanasia.
 Singer declared,

 “Newborn human babies have no sense of their own existence over time.
 So killing a newborn baby is never equivalent to killing a person, that is, a being who wants to go on living.
 That doesn’t mean that it is not almost always a terrible thing to do.
 It is, but that is because most infants are loved and cherished by their parents, and to kill an infant is usually to do a great wrong to its parents.

 “Sometimes, perhaps because the baby has a serious disability, parents think it better that their newborn infant should die.
 Many doctors will accept their wishes, to the extent of not giving the baby life-supporting medical treatment.
 That will often ensure that the baby dies.

 Let’s just do a thought experiment here.
-Suppose Adolf Hitler had written those statements above and organized Jewry happens to stumble upon it.
-They would have immediately torn them to shred and declared that Hitler was a psychopath.
+Suppose Adolf Hitler had written those statements above and organized Jewry happens to stumble upon them.
+They would have immediately torn them to shreds and declared that Hitler was a psychopath.